-There were some good reasons to put investing off in 2020: You’ve been dealing with financial setbacks from the “she-cession,” for example.
+Much like last year, 2021 gave us plenty of good reasons to put off investing: You might still be reeling from financial setbacks from the “She-cession,” for example.
 Or maybe you weren’t in the right frame of mind to concentrate on anything but what was absolutely necessary.
-Those things are 100% valid, and we’d never blame you.
+More than valid!

-As we move into 2021, it’s a good time to reflect on the coming year and see what money moves make sense .
-And there are some good reasons to get started investing this year, if you can.
+As we move into 2022, though, it’s a good time to reflect on the coming year and see what money moves make sense for us.
+And there are some good reasons to try getting back on the investing train this year.
 Investing has historically been a powerful tool to build wealth, and doing it as early as you can really does matter.

-That’s why investing makes a great New Year’s resolution.
-Although we tend to use the term “resolutions” loosely at Ellevest.
-We like to treat them more like New Year’s intentions.
-Because resolutions are rigid, and they make you feel like you’ve failed if you fall off track.
+That’s why investing makes a great New Year’s “resolution.”
+We tend to use that term loosely — resolutions are rigid, and they make you feel like you’ve failed if you fall off track.
+We like to think of them more as New Year’s intentions.
 Intentions are more flexible — they say yes to progress, no to putting unnecessary pressure on ourselves.

 So if your intention this new year is to dive in and get started — or, if you’re not there yet, planning to get yourself financially ready to invest — here’s a roundup of our best advice to help you do it.